-APPLICATION AND APPLICATION DEPOSIT: In addition to the non-refundable application fee required and paid (proof of payment required), Applicant may have delivered to Landlord an Application Deposit in the amount outlined and receipted or partial thereof.
-If application deposit has been applied to applicants account in marketable funds, Landlord will provide Applicant’s priority position for the property from the market based on Landlords bylaws and the State of Texas property laws.
+APPLICATION AND APPLICATION FOR DEPOSIT: In addition to the non-refundable application fee if any, Applicant may have delivered to Landlord an Application for Deposit (aka deposit, deposit hold, application deposit) in the amount outlined and receipted or partial thereof.
+If application for deposit has been applied to applicants account in marketable funds, Landlord will provide Applicant’s priority position for the property from the market based on Landlords bylaws and the State of Texas property laws.
 Landlord is not obligated to remove the Property from the market or discontinue marketing property until Landlord decides such.
 Approval of applicant may be to any/all of applicant(s) and may be by phone, email, text, messenger, note, message (electronic or otherwise), etc., at the Landlord’s discretion.
 If you, as applicant, have/has a partial or non-complete application or application for deposit, and another party completes a full application and or a full application deposit prior to your completion of same, said other party may take priority for occupancy, at managements discretion.
+Should Landlord provide you with the results of your application that is to the contrary and will not be able to provide you with tenancy, such Landlord’s non-approval shall cause your Application For Deposit (and no other funds) to be considered for refund and shall be handled as per Texas Real Estate law.
+If no other information has been provided to Landlord in written form, any/all approved application for deposit shall be refunded to the address and the person provided by applicant in the initial “Tenant’s Application Form”.
+Due to banking, credit card, ACH, online systems (pay-pal, Venmo, Cozy, and others) delays and non-immediate credit to Landlord, as well as other electronic and physical delays or required hold periods, can cause return of funds to take up to 30 days (unless cash was used in Landlord’s office, with cash receipt signed by Landlord, as such, this type of refund can be as early as 2 to 3 business days to be processed, subject to the above delays when applicable).

 OBLIGATIONS UPON APPROVAL OR NON-APPROVAL: You are asking us to "hold" a property for your occupancy when you provide funds to us after your application fees are paid.
 Any of these funds you provide us, beyond the payment for your application, are called "Application for Deposit".
 During the application period, Applicant(s) shall have Application for Deposit held as outlined in the Texas Property Code Sec.92.351.
 If applicant or applicants back out or decline to continue at any time during this process and they have supplied an "application for deposit", such application for deposit shall be non-refundable and shall be considered Liquidated Damages, and parties shall have no further obligation to each other.
 This holds true with or without lease or other paperwork.
 Application for Deposit puts a home/property in reserve for you during the application process and as such is held in such a way as to not be leasable to other parties until you are accepted or rejected.
 That reserve period and provision is provided to you realizing that you are putting at risk your funds provided to us beyond your application fee .